-Introduction to Helix Control-M
+Introduction to Control-M SaaS

-Control-M is a workload automation solution that enables you to automate the scheduling and processing of your business workflows across various platforms and applications from a single point of control.
+Control-M is a workload automation solution that enables you to automate the scheduling and processing of your business workflowsClosed across various platforms and applications from a single point of control.
 Every organization depends upon certain processes running regularly.
-Salaries need to be computed, approved and distributed; databases need to be stopped, backed up, and restarted.
-Control-M helps you to control these processes, called jobs, in an automatic and organized way.
+Salaries need to be computed, approved and distributed, and databases must periodically be stopped, backed up, and restarted.
+Control-M helps you control and automate these processes in units called jobsClosed in an organized way.

-Jobs need to run at specific times, or in a specific sequence.
-This flow of jobs is called a workflow and it may be complex.
-For example, you may need to prevent some jobs from running at the same time, so they do not overwhelm certain resources, such as access to a file or a server.
-Or you may have complex scheduling requirements, where simply specifying dates in the month or days in the week is not enough.
-Jobs that work together or have related job processing definitions can be grouped into folders that enable you to manage your collection of jobs.
+Jobs runClosed at specific times and often in a specific sequence.
+This flow of jobs is called a workflow and it might be complex.
+For example, you might need to prevent some jobs from executing at the same time, so they do not overwhelm system resources, such as CPU utilization, memory, or access to a file or host.
+You might have complex scheduling requirements, where simply specifying certain dates is not sufficient.
+Jobs that work together or have related job processing definitions can be grouped together in foldersClosed that enable you to organize your workflows.

 Control-M works across multiple platforms, applications, data sources, and infrastructures.
 For example, your job workflow can copy the log files of a cloud environment, transfer them to a local data center using Managed File Transfer, where it is saved as an Excel sheet, and then send an email notifying the relevant person to review the file.
 This enables you to integrate processes running on any system into an automatic job flow.